-- (3) However, the functions of the Commonwealth Central Authority do not include the following: - (a) processing the day-to-day casework involved in a particular adoption; - (b) approving an application for the adoption of a child; - (c) giving consent to the adoption of a child; - (d) a function reserved, under the Commonwealth-State agreement, for a State or State Central Authority; - (e) accrediting a body for the Convention. - (4) The functions of the Commonwealth Central Authority under this regulation are additional to its other functions under these Regulations. - (5) Subject to subregulation (3), the Commonwealth Central Authority: - (a) has all of the duties of a Central Authority under the Convention; and - (b) may exercise all of the powers of a Central Authority under the Convention. - (6) If the exercise by the Commonwealth Central Authority of one of its functions (the Commonwealth function) would affect the exercise of a function of a State Central Authority, the Commonwealth Central Authority must consult the State Central Authority about the exercise of the Commonwealth function before it is exercised.
+- appropriate measures are taken to ensure compliance with the provision; - (e) receiving advice from a State Central Authority that there is a serious risk that a provision of the Convention may not be respected in the State, and ensuring with the State Central Authority that appropriate measures are taken to ensure compliance with the provision; - (f) consulting State Central Authorities on matters relating to intercountry adoption. - (3) However, the functions of the Commonwealth Central Authority do not include the following: - (a) processing the day-to-day casework involved in a particular adoption; - (b) approving an application for the adoption of a child; - (c) giving consent to the adoption of a child; - (d) a function reserved, under the Commonwealth-State agreement, for a State or State Central Authority; - (e) accrediting a body for the Convention. - (4) The functions of the Commonwealth Central Authority under this regulation are additional to its other functions under these Regulations. - (5) Subject to subregulation (3), the Commonwealth Central Authority: - (a) has all of the duties of a Central Authority under the Convention; and - (b) may exercise all of the powers of a Central Authority under the Convention. - (6) If the exercise by the Commonwealth Central Authority of one of its functions (the Commonwealth function) would affect the exercise of a function of a State Central Authority, the Commonwealth Central Authority must consult the State Central Authority about the exercise of the Commonwealth function before it is exercised.

-Notice of designation of Commonwealth Central Authority
+7 Notice of designation of Commonwealth Central Authority

-- 7. (1) As soon as practicable after the commencement of these Regulations, the Commonwealth Central Authority must tell the Bureau, in writing, the Commonwealth Central Authority's name, address and functions. - (2) As soon as practicable after a change to the name, address or functions of the Commonwealth Central Authority, the Commonwealth Central Authority must tell the Bureau, in writing, about the change.
+- (1) As soon as practicable after the commencement of these Regulations, the Commonwealth Central Authority must tell the Bureau, in writing, the Commonwealth Central Authority's name, address and functions. - (2) As soon as practicable after a change to the name, address or functions of the Commonwealth Central Authority, the Commonwealth Central Authority must tell the Bureau, in writing, about the change.

-State Central Authorities
+8 State Central Authorities

-- 8. (1) The State Central Authority for a State is the person: - (a) so designated by the State (if it has the capacity to do so) and notified to the Commonwealth Central Authority under subregulation 10 (1); or - (b) if a person is not designated under paragraph (a)-so designated by the Commonwealth, under regulation 9. - (2) A State Central Authority designated under regulation 9 ceases to be a State Central Authority under that regulation if the State concerned: - (a) designates a State Central Authority for the State; and - (b) tells the Commonwealth Central Authority about the designation under subregulation 10 (1).
+- (1) The State Central Authority for a State is the person: - (a) so designated by the State (if it has the capacity to do so) and notified to the Commonwealth Central Authority under subregulation 10 (1); or - (b) if a person is not designated under paragraph (a) so designated by the Commonwealth, under regulation 9. - (2) A State Central Authority designated under regulation 9 ceases to be a State Central Authority under that regulation if the State concerned: - (a) designates a State Central Authority for the State; and - (b) tells the Commonwealth Central Authority about the designation under subregulation 10 (1).

-State Central Authorities-designation by Commonwealth
+9 State Central Authorities - designation by Commonwealth

-- 9. (1) The Attorney-General of the Commonwealth may designate a person, in writing, as State Central Authority of a State for these Regulations. - (2) A person designated must be: - (a) the State Minister administering the laws of that State relating to adoptions; or - (b) a person holding, or for the time being performing the duties of, the office, in the department or service responsible for the administration of adoptions in the State, that supervises the conduct of those adoptions. - (3) A designation may be expressed to have effect only in the circumstances mentioned in the instrument of designation. - (4) As soon as practicable after the Attorney-General designates a State Central Authority, the Attorney-General must publish a notice of the designation in the Gazette.
+- (1) The Attorney-General of the Commonwealth may designate a person, in writing, as State Central Authority of a State for these Regulations. - (2) A person designated must be: - (a) the State Minister administering the laws of that State relating to adoptions; or

+- (b) a person holding, or for the time being performing the duties of, the office, in the department or service responsible for the administration of adoptions in the State, that supervises the conduct of those adoptions. - (3) A designation may be expressed to have effect only in the circumstances mentioned in the instrument of designation. - (4) As soon as practicable after the Attorney-General designates a State Central Authority, the Attorney-General must publish a notice of the designation in the Gazette. - (5) In this regulation, State Minister means: - (a) for a State a Minister of the Crown for the State; and - (b) for a Territory- a Minister of the Crown for the Territory.